NowanIlfideme/MafiaEngine/README.md

 Engine for Mafia-like games.
 Unsurprising, right?

-This project is currently under construction.
+This project is a Proof-of-Concept, and is being rebuild at https://github.com/open-mafia/open_mafia_engine

-## Current Development
+## Development

-The initial game engine is being built, along with a minimal set of abilities (later on, a large set of stock abilities will be available).
+The initial game engine was being built, along with a minimal set of abilities (later on, a large set of stock abilities will be available).
 Currently, the example game runs approximately like this:

 ![Example Mafia Game](documentation/ExampleMafiaGame.PNG)

 and everything about the game is hard-coded (no config yet).

+We plan on fixing that in the open_mafia project.

 ## Motivation